 Our Reception consists of four attractive and engaging classrooms with a large communal central area, which provides a year group library, intervention space and a focused speech and language area.
 Throughout different times of the day, the children are able to free-flow between the indoor and outdoor areas to access a wide variety of both child-initiated and adult-led activities.
 The Reception outdoor learning environment is large and purposeful for the children.
 It provides opportunities to extend the children's learning through planned enhancements, aswell as developing provision alongside the children's interests.
-It encourages the development of the prime areas; PSED, CL and both gross and fine motor skills.
+It encourages the development of the prime areas; PSED, CL and both gross and fine motor skills along with the specific areas of learning.

-In addition to learning within the indoor and outdoor classroom environment, all children within our Reception unit receive swimming lessons in the school's swimming pool starting in the Autumn Term.
+In addition to learning within the indoor and outdoor classroom environment, all children within our Reception unit receive swimming lessons in the school's swimming pool, starting in the Autumn Term.
 This is a unique feature of Franche Early Years and the progress of pupils in this area is something we are extremely proud of.
 During the Reception year, children are also offered the opportunity to attend a variety of different clubs for a minimal charge.
-Pupil Premium children are able to access one club per term for free, in order to support their wider life experiences.
+Pupil Premium children are able to access clubs at a discounted cost of 50% of the full price, in order to support their wider life experiences.
 Children are encouraged to take risks and explore during their time in Reception and therefore truly embed the Characteristics of Effective Teaching and Learning.

-All Early Years children at Franche Community Primary School have access to Forest School sessions with trained Forest School experts in our own Forest School areas, complete with an exciting and functional tree house.
+All Early Years children at Franche Community Primary School, from Tots to Reception, have access to Forest School sessions with trained Forest School experts in our own Forest School areas, complete with an exciting and functional tree house.